-You will be given a brief quotation that states or implies an issue of general interest, along with explicit instructions on how to respond to that topic.
-You have 30 minutes to plan and write an essay that communicates your perspective on the issue according to the instructions.
+You will be given a brief quotation that states or implies an issue of general interest and specific instructions on how to respond to that issue.
+You will then have 30 minutes to plan and compose a response according to the specific instructions.
+A response to any other issue will receive a score of zero.

-Respond to the instructions and support your position with relevant reasoning drawn from your academic studies, reading, observation, and/or experience.
+Make sure that you respond according to the specific instructions and support your position on the issue with reasons and examples drawn from such areas as your reading, experience, observations, and/or academic studies.